-The quality of strategic HRM is best shown by collecting different types of outcomes data that describe the impact of strategic practices on key performance indicators - for both the HR function and the wider organisation.
-People analytics is crucial for understanding these outcomes, and in particular for developing insights which further drive strategic decision making.
+The quality of strategic HRM is best shown by collecting key performance indicators that show the impact of strategic practices on both the HR function and the wider organisation.
+People analytics is crucial for understanding these outcomes, and especially for developing insights which further drive strategic decision making.
 The absence of people analytics capabilities makes the delivery of effective strategic HRM difficult, and more likely to fail.
-So it’s crucial that HR functions aiming to develop their strategic activity should build a firm foundation of people analytics practices.
+So it’s important that HR functions are developing their strategic activity build a firm foundation of people analytics practices.

 To find out more on establishing effective people analytics practice, take a look at our practitioner guide.

 Books and reports

 ARMSTRONG, M. (2020) Armstrong's handbook of strategic human resource management.
 7th ed.
 London: Kogan Page.

 FARNHAM, D. (2015) Human resource management in context.
 4th ed.
 London: Chartered Institute of Personnel and Development.